 Common misconceptions

-• Washable wallpaper is ideal for kitchens and bathrooms.”
-While it can handle occasional cleaning, it’s not designed for high-moisture or heavy-use environments.
+- “It’s perfect for kitchens and bathrooms.”
+While occasional cleaning is possible, these wallpapers are not designed for high-moisture or heavy-use environments.

 Extra Washable

-This symbol denotes wallpaper that can withstand more intensive cleaning: light stains, marks, and dirt can be removed using a damp cloth and soapy water without damaging the surface.
-It is more resilient to damper environments, but still vulnerable to large amounts of water.
+This symbol denotes wallpaper that can withstand a more intensive cleaning regimen.
+Light stains, marks and dirt can be removed using a damp cloth with soapy water without damaging the surface.
+It is more robust in damper conditions but still not suitable for heavy water exposure.

 Why is it relevant to you?